gederajeg/happyr/README.md

 | 6   | <span style="font-variant:small-caps;">happiness is a liquid in a container</span>  |   17|  29.373|    -2.286| 5.171e-03   | 1.000e+00 | ns     |
 | 7   | <span style="font-variant:small-caps;">happiness is a location</span>               |   20|  31.821|    -2.001| 9.974e-03   | 1.000e+00 | ns     |

-Finally, here is the code to retrieve the top-20 most distinctive collocates co-occurring with *kebahagiaan* 'happiness' in the corpus within the span of 4 words to the left and right of *kebahagiaan*.
+Finally, below is the code to retrieve the top-20 most distinctive collocates co-occurring with *kebahagiaan* 'happiness' within the span of 4 words to the left and right of *kebahagiaan*.

 ``` r
 # present the result table for collocational analysis for *kebahagiaan*